google/node-sec-roadmap/chapter-1/threat-UIR.md

 ```

 Hopefully browser list queries are not specified by untrusted inputs, but
-if they are, an attacker can load arbitrary available source files.
+if they are, an attacker can load arbitrary available source files since
+`/(.+)$/` will match any module identifier.

+The popular express framework loads file-extension-specific code
-If express views are lazily initialized based on a portion of the
+as needed.
+If express views are lazily initialized based on a portion
-request path without first checking that the path should have a view
+of the request path without first checking that the path should have a
-associated, then the [following code][express dyn load] runs:
+view associated, then the [following code][express dyn load] runs:

 ```js
 if (!opts.engines[this.ext]) {